MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 # [Classic](#tab/sdk)

-Once enabled, this feature will copy data from environments that are associated with a tenant to the default environment region regardless of the location of the environment.
+Once enabled, this feature copies data from environments that are associated with a tenant to the default environment region regardless of the location of the environment.
 A tenant-level administrator role is required for one time operation of granting consent for tenant-level analytics.

 To access these reports, sign in to the Power Platform admin center and select **Analytics** > **Power Apps**.
 In the upper-right corner, select **Tenant level analytics** from the dropdown list.